SenseNet/sensenet/docs/action.md

 There is nothing more to creating a Scenario than making up a name (keyword) for it, and adding it to all the applications you wish to access through it.
 Action presenter controls and Action query API calls usually accept a Scenario name, and automatically list all valid Actions found under that name.

-Say, you wish to create a forum control panel, which will enable moderators to edit or delete Posts and to lock or move Topics.
+Say, you wish to create a forum control panel, which will enable moderators to edit or delete posts and to lock or move Topics.
 First of all, you need a name for the scenario. _ForumAdmin_ seems fine.

 In our example, the applications for Posts and Topics are distributed as such: